 Emperor Charles VI ordered the construction of this Court Library in 1722.
 He wanted to get Vienna in the position of one of the most important centers of culture and art in Europe.
 The library was designed by the famous architect Johann Bernhard Fischer von Erlach (and finished by his son Joseph Emanuel).
 It took only three years to complete the building, after that they started with the interiors.
 The emperor and his family visited the new library for the first time in 1734.
 There is an inscription about it on the ceiling.
 It is also written there that everybody who wants to come into this temple of knowledge has to wear appropriate clothing and to be acquitted well with ink.
 Well, what do you think, who could use the library in the 18th century?
 Only a few people were able to write and read until Maria Theresa, the daughter of Charles VI, introduced compulsory schooling for children in all of the Habsburg hereditary lands.
 So the library was used mostly by university students and scholars.
 The library was not only to study but also to dazzle, inspire and impress.
 The statue of Charles VI is situated in the oval-shaped center of the State Hall.
 The oval form is not accidental, it symbolized the perfection of the order in the universe and the orbit of the Earth around the Sun.

 The library was created from former imperial collections.
-Its founding codex is Johannes von Troppau’s Evangelion from 1368, which is exactly 650 years ago.
+Its founding codex is Johannes von Troppau’s Evangelion from 1368, it is more than 650 years old.

 Looking at such old books, I always imagine monks arching their backs copying texts at candlelight.
-They were sitting at small tables, some of them could be slightly turned to enable the monk to work on two or more texts at the same time… The Evangelion is a very precious book, it is exhibited only occasionally (next time in the first two weeks of 2019).
+They were sitting at small tables, some of them could be slightly turned to enable the monk to work on two or more texts at the same time… The Evangelion is a very precious book, it is exhibited only occasionally.

 A very important part of the library is the collection of 15,000 books from the estate of Prince Eugene of Savoy.
 Emperor Charles VI bought these books and paid more for them than later Maria Theresa for the entire palace of Belvedere which also originally belonged to the prince.
 All the books are printed and as proof of the Prince’s wealth, they have a golden edge and are bound in leather of the Moroccan goat.